Rules for estimating the cost of YQL queries to YDB

 -

-The CPU time spent to compile the request is added to the CPU time spent at each step of query execution.
-This sum is divided by the CPU time increment of 1.5 ms, rounded down and converted to RU based on the service plan from the table below.
+The CPU time spent to compile the request is added to the CPU time spent at each step of request execution.
+This value is then divided by the CPU time increment of 1.5 ms, rounded down, and converted to RUs based on the service plan from the table below.

-Cached requests aren't recompiled.
-To use caching, use
+Cached requests are not recompiled.
+For caching, use

-- Number of disk reads.
-The number of read records and data blocks is compared, and the largest of them is selected.
-The number of blocks is calculated by dividing the amount of bytes read by the block size of 4 KB and rounding the result up.
+- Number of disk reads: The number of read records and data blocks is compared, and the largest of them is selected.
+The number of blocks is calculated by dividing the amount of bytes read by the block size of 4 KB and rounding up the result.

-- Number of disk writes.
-The number of written rows and data blocks is compared, and the largest of them is selected.
-The number of blocks is calculated by dividing the amount of bytes written by a block size of 1 KB and rounding the value up.
+- Number of disk writes: The number of written rows and data blocks is compared, and the largest of them is selected.
+The number of blocks is calculated by dividing the amount of bytes written by a block size of 1 KB and rounding up the value.

 This includes I/O operations on tables and indexes.
 Row deletes are billed based on their count.

-The number of reads and writes is converted to RU based on the service plan from the table below with the resulting costs summed up.
+The number of reads and writes is converted to RUs based on the service plan from the table below with the resulting costs summed up.

 Warning